QubesOS/qubes-doc/InstallationGuideR2.md

 -   If your GPU is not correctly supported by the Dom0 kernel (e.g. the 3D desktop effects do not run smoothly) then you might experience "heaviness" with Windows 7-based AppVMs.
 In that case, please solve the problem with your GPU support in Dom0 in the first place (by using a different kernel), or install Qubes OS on a different system.

+-   Under some circumstances, Qubes backup can create broken backup, without any visible message (\#902).
+It is advisable to verify a backup to spot the problem.
+If you encounter this problem, backup VM directory manually.

+-   System shutdown sometimes is very slow (\#903).
+To mitigate the problem, shutdown all the VMs first.

+-   For other known issues take a look at [​our trac tickets](https://wiki.qubes-os.org/query?status=accepted&status=assigned&status=new&status=reopened&type=defect&milestone=Release+2.1+(post+R2)&col=id&col=summary&col=status&col=type&col=priority&col=milestone&col=component&order=priority)

+It is advised to install updates just after system installation to apply bug fixes for (some of) the above problems.

 Getting Help
 ------------